 As physicians, lactation consultants, nurses, hospital administrators, clinicians, educators, and parents, we set out to ensure that every vulnerable infant could have the benefits of breast milk.
 And thrive.

 We are grateful for the support of our whole community.
 We are making a difference.
 One ounce at a time.

-Mid-Atlantic Mothers’ Milk Bank is a non-profit organization that improves the health and survival of medically vulnerable infants by providing pasteurized donor breast milk.
+The mission of the Mid-Atlantic Mothers’ Milk Bank is to improve the health and survival of medically vulnerable infants and young children through the safe collection, pasteurization, and provision of donor human milk.

 While Mid-Atlantic Mothers’ Milk Bank has served recipients from many areas of the United States, we are deeply committed to our regional needs, specifically the facilities and families of Pennsylvania, West Virginia, New Jersey, Maryland, and Delaware.